Skyline Stories

 Road testing the Skyline 2000GT-X Hardtop

-The top-of-the-line model of the Skyline series, which now seems to have become Nissan’s cash cow (apart from the GT-R, which has a completely different character), is the 2000GT-X Hardtop, which was added to the lineup of variations in the fall of 1971.
-Just recently, a GT-X version was also released for the four-door 2000GT sedan.
+The top-of-the-line model of the Skyline series, which now seems to have become Nissan’s cash cow (apart from the GT-R, which has a completely different character), is the 2000GT-X Hardtop, which was added to the lineup in the fall of 1971.
+Just recently, Nissan also released a GT-X version of the four-door 2000GT sedan.

 Nissan Skyline 2000GT-R Hardtop (1973)